neutron-project/form-bundle/Resources/doc/tinymce.md

 ### Filemanager

 I could not find any open source filemanager which can be easily integrated into Symfony 2 application.
 The one I found is not secure but do the job.
-You can see it [here](http://www.phpletter.com/Demo/Tinymce-Ajax-File-Manager/) I modified it a bit in order to work with *Symfony 2*.
+You can test it [here](http://www.phpletter.com/Demo/Tinymce-Ajax-File-Manager/)
+I modified it a bit in order to work with *Symfony 2*.

 **Important:** I highly recommend not to use it in production!